elModo7/Nova-Macros-Offline/README.md

 # Nova Macros Offline
 Offline version of my Stream Deck clono.
 Built in AHK for AHK.

+Tested on Windows 10, not working on Windows 7.

 Touchscreen use heavily recommended.

 **Installing from releases installer:**